-The new set-up is still underway.
-Thanks to the collaboration with the Research Centre “Guido Gozzano-Cesare Pavese” and with the State Archives, a group of panels with the original manuscripts of some of the writer’s works will soon be added.
+Thanks to the collaboration with Centro Studi “Guido Gozzano-Cesare Pavese” and with the State Archive the museum is also enriched with a series of panels displaying the original manuscripts of some of Pavese’s works.

 The Museum can be visited autonomously or within one of our guided tours.
 In both cases, reservation is advised (at least 24 hours before).

 From 9 January 2023 to 3 April 2023: